tqx2012/Team15/README.md

 - Firstly when selecting levels, players can stare at the levels to enter the respective levels to play in
 - Secondly, within the game itself, there will be yellow cylinders as checkpoints.
 Players can stare at the cylinders to proceed.
 Read the messages inside the game and follow instructions to proceed.
+- Lastly, when you are done with the level, remove phone from Google cardboard and use back button to exit or simply back button on browser if you are not in VR.

 ## How does an admin interact with the portal